A group of leading atheists is puzzled by the continued existence and vitality of religion.

 Reprinted with permission of Dinesh D'Souza.

-Dinesh D'Souza is the Robert and Karen Rishwain Fellow at the Hoover Institution at Stanford University.
-D'Souza has been called one of the "top young public-policy makers in the country" by Investor’s Business Daily.
-His areas of research include the economy and society, civil rights and affirmative action, cultural issues and politics, and higher education.
-Dinesh D'Souza's latest book is What's So Great About Christianity.
-He is also the author of: The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
+Dinesh D'Souza is an Indian-American political commentator, filmmaker.
+He is the author of Life After Death: The Evidence, What's So Great About Christianity, The Enemy at Home: The Cultural Left and Its Responsibility for 9/11, Letters to a Young Conservative, What's So Great about America, Illiberal Education: The Politics of Race and Sex on Campus; The End of Racism; Ronald Reagan: How an Ordinary Man Became an Extraordinary Leader; and The Virtue of Prosperity: Finding Values in an Age of Techno-Affluence.
 Dinesh D'Souza is on the Advisory Board of the Catholic Education Resource Center.
 Visit his website here.Copyright © 2006 Dinesh D'Souza

 back to top